jazzyisj/unavailable-entities-sensor/README.md

 **NOTE: Enabling this filter will suppress template loop warnings for ALL template sensors**

 Delete or comment out the logger filter code if you do not want template loop warnings supressed.

+## Multiple Sensors
+You can add as many version of these sensors as you need.
+See the customized_unavailable_sensor_examples_package.yaml for examples how to do add additional sensors to the package.